Manufacturing

 Learning

-ICS Compute focuses on the production concerns that decide whether manufacturing AI is adopted: integration with legacy systems, operator trust, continuous model accuracy, and measurable operational lift.
+ICS Compute focuses on the production concerns that decide whether manufacturing AI is adopted: legacy-system integration, equipment-specific data, operator workflow fit, model monitoring, and managed operations.

 Equipment-specific

-Predictive maintenance learns from your specific equipment, operating conditions, and failure history not generic benchmarks from different industries.
+Predictive maintenance uses your equipment, operating conditions, sensor patterns, and failure history instead of generic benchmarks.

 Legacy integration